arapat/aws-jupyter/README.md

 ### Create a new cluster

-`create-cluster.py` creates a cluster on the `m3.xlarge` instance using an AMI based on Ubuntu.
+`aws-jupyter create` creates a cluster on the `m3.xlarge` instance using an AMI based on Ubuntu.

 #### Example: